sunpy/sunpy/doc/source/dev.rst

 work from multiple computers you will need to go through the process for each computer you wish to work on.
 Once you have created your account and associated a public SSH key it, you are ready to go.

+**Using HTTPS**

+If you do not fancy using SSH you can access GitHub using HTTP/HTTPS.
+A few things to note.
+Using HTTP only alows cloning of public repositories, while HTTPS allows cloning of private repositories but also allows you to have push access.
+This way you can type in your username and password to access your repositories.

 **Identifying yourself**